Shivamvishwakarma0122/LaptopPricePredictor/README.md

 ### Linear Regression

 Linear Regression is a supervised machine learning algorithm used to predict continuous numerical values.
-In this project, it predicts laptop prices based on selected hardware specifications.
+The model learns the relationship between laptop specifications and their corresponding prices and generates predictions for new laptop configurations.

 ---